 The Process of Note-taking

 Note-takers are recruited from classes in which the student(s) with a disability who uses note-taking services enrolls.
 A note-taking announcement will be read in class by the instructor and/or the announcement will be posted on Blackboard or emailed to the class roster.
 Any individual who is willing to accept the responsibility of being a note-taker should sign up through the CEA Online Student Services on the CEA homepage.
-Log in using your UARK user name and password, then click the “Sign Up as a Note-taker” icon in the log in box.
-The system may ask for the CRN (class registration number) for each class, which is the number in parenthesis by each of your classes when you first log into ISIS.
-You may have to email email@example.com to let the CEA know which form of compensation you are seeking if the selection isn’t made when signing up.
-Choices are 50 hours of community service, a letter of commendation, a $50 gift card or no compensation.
+Log in using your UARK email and password, then click the “Sign Up as a Note-taker” icon in the log in box.
+The system may ask for the CRN (class registration number) for each class, which is the number in parenthesis by each of your classes when you first log into UA Connect.
+You could be assigned to be the note-taker for another section of the same class in some instances.
+You may have to email firstname.lastname@example.org to let the CEA know which form of compensation you are seeking if the selection isn’t made when signing up.
+Choices are 50 hours of community service, a letter of commendation, a $50 Amazon gift card or no compensation.

 Once the CEA selects a note-taker for a specific class, the note-taker will receive an email asking them to confirm the assignment by clicking a link connected to CEA Online Student Services.
 The note-taker may choose to decline the assignment at that time if they want.
 Once the note-taker has confirmed their assignment they should immediately start uploading their notes into CEA Online Student Services.

 To upload class notes, log in to the CEA Online Student Services on the CEA hompeage.
-Within your CEA Online Student Services profile, in the navigation links on the left, click on "Upload and View Notes" to upload notes for each class assigned.
-To upload, each file must be less than 1 MB.
+Within your CEA Online Student Services note-taker profile (tab at the top next to your dashboard), in the navigation links on the left, click on "Upload and View Notes" to upload notes for each class assigned.
+To upload, each file must be less than 20 MB.
+We encourage note-takers to upload notes as DOC, DOCX, or RTF to help ensure accessibility.
+However, PDF format can also be uploaded.
 Name the file according to the class and date and be sure the format is compatible; not all students have the latest version of MS Word.
-If you are scanning your notes please be sure the scan resolution isn’t set too high; typically 150 dpi is good for the scan resolution.
-PowerPoints are typically too big and will need to be converted into a PDF.
+If you are scanning your notes, please be sure the scan resolution isn’t set too high; typically 150 dpi is good for the scan resolution.
+PowerPoints are sometimes too big and will need to be converted into a PDF.

 It is vital for students with disabilities to receive their notes as soon as possible.
 The same day is preferred so they can have equal access to class materials to study for exams and quizzes.
 For example, if you take notes in a MWF class and there is a quiz on Monday, the student with a disability will need the Friday's class notes ON Friday to have equal access.